-By Terry WalkerAS 24012024 10 min read
+By Terry WalkerAS 24012024 12 min read

 from My Life, in Words

-England, Scotland, Wales and Northern Island comprise the UK, while Eire, the Channel Islands and the Isle Man are independent, each with its own Parliament and self-governance and own taxation.
+England, Scotland, Wales and Northern Ireland comprise the UK, while Eire, the Channel Islands and the Isle Man are independent, each with its own Parliament and self-governance and taxation.
 Not a lot of people knew that at the time.
 In the case of the Isle of Man (and the Channel Islands), the income tax was so low that it has long attracted wealthy UK executives to practise the art of tax avoidance with offshore companies, residences, and secret bank accounts.

 That one “difference” earned the Island – and Channel Islands – loadsa dosh and produced many new job opportunities.

-But, tourism in the Isle of Man, the traditional “big earner”, was shrinking, as package holidays to Spain and other sunnier climes reduced the Manx arrivals to a fraction of what they had been in the halcyon years of Wakes Week holidays.
+But, tourism in the Isle of Man, the traditional “big earner”, was shrinking, as package holidays to Spain and other sunnier climes reduced the Manx arrivals to a fraction of what they had been in the halcyon years of post-First World War Wakes Week holidays.
 That was when thousands of workers from Glasgow, Manchester, Liverpool and other Northern industrial towns caught the ferry across from Liverpool for a holiday on the Isle of Man.

 Real ale pubs by law